jsalammagari/real-time-analytics-and-intelligence-for-streaming-data/IOT-Datasource/README.md

 ```
 node server.js
 ```
-For Kafka streaming - Start your local zookeper and Kafka
+For Kafka streaming - Start your local zookeeper and Kafka
 ```
 node kafkaProducer.js
 ```